qupath/qupath-docs/docs/starting/cell_counting.md

 The first task is to find a suitable region in which cells should be counted, using the controls described in {doc}`viewing` to browse around the slide.

 :::{figure} images/counting_region.jpg
-:align: center
-:class: shadow-image
+:class: shadow-image full-image
-:width: 75%

-Selected region for counting.
+Chosen area for counting
 :::

 Having done this, it is optional - but helpful - to overlay a grid on top of the image to assist with counting in a fixed area.
 This can be done simply by clicking the **Show grid** toolbar button {{ icon_grid }}.

 :::{figure} images/counting_grid.jpg
-:align: center
-:class: shadow-image
+:class: shadow-image full-image
-:width: 75%

-Applying a counting grid.
+Applying a counting grid
 :::

 If necessary, the grid spacing can be adjusted under {menuselection}`Edit --> Preferences...` {{ icon_cog }}.

 :::{figure} images/counting_grid_size.jpg
-:align: center
-:class: shadow-image
+:class: shadow-image small-image

-Set counting grid spacing.
+Set counting grid spacing
 :::

 ## Clicking cells